gmellison/hurricanes/readme.md

 ### Notes on getting started with Git:
-You'll want to insall git and make a github account (if you want to modify the repository directly) Install git here: https://git-scm.com/downloads
+You'll want to install git and make a github account (if you want to modify the repository directly) Install git here: https://git-scm.com/downloads

 Once git is installed, you can clone the repo with